xaviermerino/ECE1552/IntroductionCpp/Readme.md

 The code above contains **keywords** such as `int`.
 You might have seen other keywords such as `double` and `while`.
 It also contains **identifiers**.
 Identifiers include variable names, function names (such as `main` in the snippet above), among others.
 You can also see some **literal** values such as `"Hello World"`.
 These are constants that are specified in the code.
 You can also notice the **punctuation** used in the snippet.
 We use `{ }` braces to delimit functions.
 We also use `;` at the end of some statements.
 In case you were wondering, the `<<` is an **operator**.
 Other operators such as `+`, `-`, `%`, `&&`, and `||` are probably familiar to you.

+We are now going to go over each line in the snippet above.
+The first line starts with a `#` symbol.
+These lines are **preprocessor directives**.
+The `#include` tells the preprocessor to get the contents of the `iostream` file.
+Including `iostream` allows us to use the console for input and output.
+We then have `int main() { ... }`.
+This is the entry point to our program.
+All C/C++ programs need a `main` function that signals where the program begins.
+The curly braces encompass the instructions that are part of this function.
+In other words, what goes inside the braces gets executed when the program starts running.

+We now face `std::cout << "Hello World!\n"`.
+The sequence of characters in between the quotation marks is called a **string**.
+We print to the console using `cout << "Hello World!\n"`.
+Here we are using the `<<` operator.
+For now, think of it as if `"Hello World!\n"` is flowing into the **c**onsole's **out**put.